 If, for some reason, the same facts have given rise to an administrative tax offence proceeding and a criminal one, the first one is extinguished as soon as the defendant is notified of the criminal indictment.

-There are far more cases of administrative tax offense, considering that all types of mistake originate in a file and usually the application of a fine (coima).
+There are far more cases of administrative tax offences, considering that all types of mistakes originate in a file and usually the application of a fine (coima).
 However, tax criminal law has been aggravated in the last decade and the tax and social security authorities are using criminal sanctions far more often than in the past.

 The administrative tax offence proceedings may be divided into two main stages: the administrative stage and the judicial stage.
 In the first stage, the tax authorities have broad powers to investigate and to issue a formal bill of indictment against the taxpayer, if it is concluded at the end of an investigation that there are sufficient grounds and evidence to indicate that a tax offence has been committed.
 Normally the grounds that give rise to additional tax assessments are the ones used by the tax authorities to issue such a bill of indictment.